Yossi/maxfield/README.md

     sudo apt-get install python-dev libfreetype6-dev libpng-dev libjpeg62 libjpeg62-dev

 Do note that PIL may need to be manually fixed to look for these libraries if you are on a 64bit system.
-Details here: http://askubuntu.com/questions/156484/how-do-i-install-python-imaging-library-pil
+[Details][4]

 # Example